JiDevOps/jidevops.github.io/_posts/2020-09-20-Build-And-Deploy-Google-Cloud-Run.markdown

 # Build and Deploy

-Project ID is the Google Cloud Prpject ID.
+Project ID is the Google Cloud Project ID.

 Set project configuration.